 Make better decisions faster

 Participating in the user testing process improves the quality of the decisions.
 When team members learn firsthand how users interact with the product, they can validate ideas and move forward with solutions that will actually solve users’ problems.

 Collaboration is about having an ongoing conversation with team members so that we are all on the same page when it’s time to analyze the results.

 Not to mention that when everyone has been actively involved in the process, less time is needed to explain methods and results.
 “Collaboration is about having an ongoing conversation with team members so that we are all on the same page when it’s time to analyze the results,” shares Ricard.

 Who should you collaborate with?

-So now that you know why you should involve stakeholders from the beginning of your research project, it’s time to cover the best ways to collaborate with your team.
+So now that you know why you should involve stakeholders from the beginning of your research project, it’s time to cover the best ways to manage and collaborate with your team.

 First things first, you’ll need to identify who your most relevant stakeholders are and when it’s the best time to involve them.

 The Rapid Testing Framework allows teams to test and get feedback from users at each stage of the product development process, from ideation and design to development and release.
 Collaboration occurs throughout the entire process and usually starts with ideation and concept validation when team members come together to research new ideas and validate them.